 Every year, Place des Arts awards scholarships based on artistic excellence and achievement (as a solo performer or within a group) or for overcoming a personal challenge.
 These scholarships are open to students ages 9-12 (Junior category) and 13 and up who are registered in music, dance, theatre, literary or visual arts classes at Place des Arts.

 Place des Arts’ Scholarship for Advanced Musical Studies is awarded annually and is open to all Place des Arts music students working toward their grade 10 or ARCT (or equivalent) levels.
 This award helps offset the high expense of senior musical studies and provides students with an extra incentive to continue with their music education.

 Fern Bouvier Arts Legacy Award

-This award recognizes an advanced Place des Arts student studying in any artistic discipline who intends to pursue his/her arts education a post-secondary or professional institution and has a long-term connection to Place des Arts through lessons, performances/exhibitions and/or volunteerism.
-The award is open to all students regardless of artistic discipline.
+This award recognizes an advanced Place des Arts student studying in any artistic discipline who intends to pursue their arts education at a post-secondary or professional institution and has a long-term connection to Place des Arts through lessons, performances/exhibitions and/or volunteerism.
+The award is open to students of any artistic discipline.

 Elliott Harty Piano Scholarship

 Elliott Harty studied piano at Place des Arts for 7 years.
 He was due to take his grade 9 piano exam on the day he died following a tragic motorcycle accident on June 14, 2007 at age seventeen.
 To honour his memory, his family, friends and Place des Arts established the Elliott Harty Piano Scholarship.
 Each year it will be awarded to the Place des Arts piano student aged 12 and up who shows the greatest improvement over the year.